Extreme Compressive Sampling for Covariance Estimation: Introduction

-In contrast, our work instead examines the statistical price one pays for compressing the data vectors when the covariance matrix \emph{does not} exhibit any low dimensional structure.
-In the unstructured setting, compressing the data requires that one use significantly more measurements to achieve comparable level of accuracy to the fully observed setting.
+In contrast, our work instead examines the statistical price for compression when the covariance matrix \emph{does not} exhibit any low-dimensional structure.
+In the unstructured setting, compressing the samples requires that one use significantly more measurements to achieve comparable level of accuracy to the uncompressed case.
 We precisely quantify this increase in measurement, showing that the effective sample size shifts from $n$ to $nm^2/d^2$, where the projection dimension is $m$ and the ambient dimension is $d$.
 Since we must have $m \le d$, this means that one needs more samples to achieve a specified accuracy under our measurement model, in comparison with direct observation.
+On the other hand, our results apply even when $m=1$, so consistent recovery is possible even when each sample is compressed down to a single scalar.
 This effective sample size is present in all of our upper and lower bounds, showing that indeed, there is a price to pay for compression without structural assumptions.
 Note that this quadratic growth in effective sample size also matches recent results on covariance estimation from missing data~\cite{kolar2012consistent,loh2012high}.

 While our focus is on the unstructured case, we do show that our estimator can \emph{adapt} to structure present in the problem.
 Specifically, in the case where the data vectors lie on a $k$-dimensional subspace, the error bounds for our estimator match those of other approaches that specialize to this low rank setting~\cite{cai2015rop, chen2013exact}.
 Thus, the simple estimator we introduce here addresses both structured and unstructured covariance estimation tasks.